S. 3977: Bankruptcy Threshold Adjustment Act of 2026

 Business debt has to actually be business debt

-To use the small-business track, at least 50% of the debtor's debt must come from commercial or business activity.
+To use the small-business track, at least 50% of the debtor's debt must come from commercial or business activity rather than personal obligations.

 3